On Grades and Grading

-• If you get a lower grade on an assignment -- or even in a whole course -- than you think you deserve, the first thing to remember is that you’ll be okay.
+- If you get a lower grade on an assignment -- or even in a whole course -- than you think you deserve, the first thing to remember is that you’ll be okay.
 I made a number of C’s in college, and one F — a course I meant to drop but forgot to, which the registrar’s office would not erase from my transcript because, in their view, if I was careless enough to neglect filling out a drop form I deserved the resulting F. I think they were right, too.
-But whether they were right or not, that F didn’t do me any lasting harm.
+But whether they were right or not, even that F didn’t do me any lasting harm.
 So if you get a B when you think you deserve at least an A–, don’t worry.
-You'll get over it.
-Seriously.
+You really will get over it.
+I promise.

-• Nothing that you have done in the past has any bearing whatsoever on my evaluation of your work.
+- Nothing that you have done in the past has any bearing whatsoever on my evaluation of your work.
 Nor am I able to give you credit for working hard, even assuming that you have worked as hard as you think you have.
 (Most of you think the correlation between “working hard” and “staying up really late” approaches 1, but I think it’s . . . a lot less than that.)
 Nor is the intensity of your desire to be admitted to med school or law school something that I can factor in.
-Your grade is determined by your achievement in my class and by nothing else whatsoever. • I do make mistakes in grading, I know.
+Your grade is determined by your achievement in my class and by nothing else whatsoever.

+- I do make mistakes in grading, I know.
 But before you ask me to reconsider a grade, please understand that I believe that 90% or more of my errors are in favor of the student.
 That is, when I regret giving a particular grade, nine times out of ten that’s because I think it was too generous.
 So if I re-read and re-evaluate an assignment, I may not come to the conclusion you’d like me to come to.
-(Plus, if I’m going to re-evaluate a paper you think I was too harsh with, shouldn’t I also re-evaluate your other work for me, including work that received grades you like?
-And why is it, not incidentally, that in my twenty-five years of teaching I have never once had a student ask me to re-evaluate an essay because the grade was too high?)
-(Okay, okay, I'm getting carried away.
-I shouldn't expect moral heroism from my students, especially since I don't expect it of myself.)
+You have to be prepared for that.

-• If you really do think I’ve been unjustly harsh in my grading of an assignment, please follow the following steps.
+- If you really do think I’ve been unjustly harsh in my grading of an assignment, please follow the following steps.
 (1) Wait a week and then look at the essay and my comments again, and see if things still look the same to you.
 (2) If they do, then write out in the most specific terms possible what you think the problem is.
-(3) Either write to me or come see me, but in either case, present yourself as someone who wants to learn from this experience, not as a resentful, angry person determined to get what’s yours.
-Of course, you may well be a resentful, angry person determined to get what’s yours, but you don’t have to act like one.
-You’ll catch more flies with honey than battery acid; and (to shift metaphors) a genteel hypocrisy is the grease that keeps the wheels of social intercourse rolling smoothly.
-So if you can't truly be gracious, just fake it.
-That’ll be better for everyone concerned.
+(3) Share what you’ve written with me as someone who wants to learn from this experience, not as a resentful, angry person determined to get what’s yours.
+(4) Do this in writing rather than in person, because long experience has taught me that too many misunderstandings happen in face-to-face meetings, especially when one person is upset.
+I can't tell you how many times I've had someone cry out, later on, "But you said..." — when in fact I hadn't said.

 - And above all, know this: I do not evaluate people when I’m grading, I evaluate their written work.
 Some students have this strange notion that professors like or dislike people in proportion to their grades.
-There are surely some professors somewhere who think that way, but I have never met any.
+There are surely professors somewhere who think that way, but I have never met any.
 Some of the most memorable and delightful people I have had in my classes got mediocre grades from me; and there are some people to whom I gave nothing but A’s who weren’t much fun to be around.
-And in any case, a semester after you’ve been in my class I’ll remember you perfectly well but I probably won’t have the first idea what grades I gave your papers.
+And in any case, a semester after you’ve been in my class I’ll remember you perfectly well but I probably won’t have the first idea what grade I gave you.